Igreja Nossa Senhora da Consolação (São Paulo): History

 Altar to Saint Joseph decorated with stained glass windows based on passages from the Bible.

 At the end of the 19th century, the city of São Paulo experienced urban expansion.
 In 1891, Paulista Avenue became consolidated and noble neighborhoods such as Higienópolis and Pacaembu were established.
 The area around the church, filled with buildings inspired by European design, rendered the rammed earth temple obsolete.
 In 1907, the structure was demolished to accommodate a new building.
 The surrounding plot of land belonged to Veridiana da Silva Prado and was bought for 40 contos de réis.

 In 1909, the new project was created by the German engineer Maximilian Emil Hehl.
 Due to a financial crisis in the state of São Paulo, the church only opened in 1959.
 In 1922, during construction, Monsignor Francisco Bastos assumed command of the church after several priests abandoned it.
 He dedicated himself to revitalizing the parish and raising money for its completion.

 During the bombings of the 1924 Revolution, the church housed and fed over 500 people.
 Under the military dictatorship, at the suggestion of Dom Paulo Evaristo Arns, the temple hosted a large protest attended by thousands of people at the wake of Santo Dias, a worker murdered by the police during a picket.
-The population carried his coffin in a procession towards the Cathedral of São Paulo, shouting other slogans against police violence.
+The population carried his coffin in a procession towards the Cathedral of São Paulo, shouting slogans against police violence.